 The reldevno device configuration subroutine is one of the designated access routines to the Customized Device Driver (CuDvDr) object class.
 This object class is locked exclusively by this routine until its completion.
 All minor numbers associated with the device instance name are deleted from the CuDvDr object class.
 That is, each object is deleted from the class.
 This releases the minor numbers for reuse.

 The major number is released for reuse if the following two conditions exist:

-- The object to be deleted contains the last minor number for a major number. - The release parameter is set to True.
+The object to be deleted contains the last minor number for a major number.